 An expat's guide to Swiss taxes

-The Swiss tax system is quite complex because the confederation – the 26 cantons and approximately 2,300 municipalities – levy their own taxes, which are based on the federal constitution and 26 cantonal constitutions.
+The Swiss tax system is quite complex because the confederation – the 26 cantons and approximately 2,300 municipalities – levy their own taxes in Switzerland, which are based on the federal constitution and 26 cantonal constitutions.

-Certain circumstances dictate who needs to pay Swiss taxes, and how much, which are outlined below.
-Despite a complex tax system in Switzerland, this guide will help you through the maze of Swiss taxes.
+Certain circumstances dictate who needs to pay Swiss taxes, and at which tax rate in Switzerland, which are outlined below.
+Despite a complex tax system in Switzerland, this guide aims to help you navigate the maze of Swiss taxes.

 Who needs to pay Swiss taxes?

-Resident individuals or temporary residents in Switzerland are subject to unlimited tax liability.
+Resident individuals or temporary residents in Switzerland are subject to unlimited Swiss tax liability.
 The same applies to Swiss resident legal entities.
+This means that Swiss taxes apply to worldwide income and assets.

-Limited tax liability applies to non-resident individuals and companies having economic relations to Switzerland.
-In these cases, the tax is levied only on specific items of income that originate in Switzerland.
+Limited tax liability applies to non-residents and companies having economic relations to Switzerland.
+In these cases, Swiss tax is levied only on specific items of income that originate in Switzerland.

 Residence is defined as the place where a person stays with the intention of settling permanently and which therefore provides the centre of his/her personal and business interests.
-A person will also be considered resident for tax purposes if he/she remains in the country for a protracted period, typically more than 90 days (30 days if working), even if he/she is not engaged in gainful activity.
+A person will also be considered resident for tax purposes if they remain in the country for a protracted period, typically more than 90 days (30 days if working), even if they are not engaged in gainful activity.

 Companies are considered resident when either their registered office or their actual administration is in Switzerland.